PopcornComputer/CHIP_Pro-Docs/README.md

-# Next Thing CRUMB Documentation
+# Next Thing C.H.I.P.
+Pro Documentation

 All documentation is written in markdown and staged on github pages.
 Published documentation is viewable on the github pages.